Berberism: The "Agadir Charter" of 1991

 The Moroccan government adopted a change in direction from the Years of Lead in the 1990s.
 The regime introduced greater civil liberties, reduced human rights abuses and increased freedom of association.
 Although repression was still present in these years.
-The increase in civil liberties resulted in the foundation of many new Amazigh associations.
+The increase in civil liberties resulted in the foundation of many new Berber associations.
 In the year 1991 multiple NGO's came together and released a document called the "Agadir Charter".
 The Charter was initially signed by 6 NGO's: AMREC, Tamaynut, L’Association de l’Universitéd’Été d’Agadir (AUEA), Tilelli, L’Association Ilmas and L’Association Culturelle de Sous.
 After it released 5 other groups signed it.

 The document consists out of 7 different points.
-The points range from demands of recognition of the Amazigh culture and identity to demands of Amazigh media.
+The points range from demands of recognition of the Berber culture and identity to demands of Berber media.
 The document is important because it publicly showed the unity of the different NGO's.
 But it also became important since the government did not answer with any forms of repression.
-It motivated many Amazigh to feel more confident to publicly express their culture or support Amazigh activism.
+It motivated many Berber to feel more confident to publicly express their culture or support Berber activism.

 The Concessions of 1994

-The year 1994 was an important year for Amazigh activists.
-In May seven members of the Amazigh association Tilelli (freedom) were arrested while protesting for cultural rights.
+The year 1994 was an important year for Berber activists.
+In May, seven members of the Berber association Tilelli (freedom) were arrested while protesting for cultural rights.
 They were all convicted and 3 of them received prison sentences while the rest received fines.
 While the group was in jail they were physically abused.
 This information quickly spread to the public and massive national outcry followed.
 The human rights abuse even gained international attention.
 The negative attention convinced the state to release the members that were still in jail and reduce the sentences of the entire group.

-The event convinced Hassan II that public opinion had changed in favour of the Amazigh.
+The event convinced Hassan II that public opinion had changed in favour of the Berber.
 The result was a change in policy of the government.
 The regime started by creating news bulletins on the national television network in Tamazight.
-Afterwards the state increased the funding of regional radio programs on Amazigh culture, such as Radio Agadir.
+Afterwards the state increased the funding of regional radio programs on Berber culture, such as Radio Agadir.
 The concessions reached a symbolic height in August during a speech.
-In the speech Hassan II recognized the Amazigh culture as part of the Moroccan national identity.
+In the speech Hassan II recognized the Berber culture as part of the Moroccan national identity.
 Over the next 5 years this symbolism was repeated in other speeches.
 The speech of 1994 caused many activists to seek out the state in the hope of realizing their demands.
 In 1995 the king announced the intent to incorporate Tamazight in education, however when Hassan II died the program had still not been implemented.
 It showed that the government still did not fully embrace the ethnic group.
-Another important sign that showed this was that in 1996 a law was passed to ban Amazigh names for children.
+Another important sign that showed this was that in 1996 a law was passed to ban Berber names for children.